Harshad141/Fitapp/README.md

-## Please switch to the main Branch
+## Please switch to the main Branch for step by step guide